LEADING OFF: Russell's 'serious allegation,' Pedroia returns

 RUSSELL DOMESTIC VIOLENCE ALLEGATIONS

 It's unclear when All-Star shortstop Addison Russell will return to the Chicago Cubs amid domestic violence allegations.
 His wife, Melisa, posted a photo Wednesday on Instagram with a caption suggesting he was unfaithful to her.
-In another post, a user named @carlierreed — described by Melisa as a close friend — accused Russell of "mentally and physically abusing her."
+In another post, a user named (at)carlierreed - described by Melisa as a close friend - accused Russell of ''mentally and physically abusing her.''
 The posts have been deleted.

 READY TO GO